Thom Robb

-Thomas Arthur Robb (born October 13, 1946) is an American white supremacist, Imperial Wizard of the Ku Klux Klan and Christian Identity pastor.
-He is the National Director of the Knights Party, also known as the Knights of the Ku Klux Klan, taking control of the organization since 1989.
+Thomas Arthur Robb (born October 13, 1946) is an American white supremacist and Christian Identity pastor.
+He is the current Grand wizard of the Knights of the Ku Klux Klan, also known as the Knights Party, taking control of the organization since 1989.

 Early life

 Thomas Arthur Robb was born in Detroit, Michigan, and grew up in Tucson, Arizona.
 He attended college in Colorado.